Clinet/clinet/README.md

 ### Running `Clinet`

-Finally, to run Clinet, simply type `./clinet-discord` in your terminal/shell or `.\clinet-discord.exe` in your command prompt.
+Finally, to run Clinet, simply type `./clinet` in your terminal/shell or `.\clinet.exe` in your command prompt.
 If everything goes well, you can find your bot user application and generate an OAuth2 URL to invite the bot into various servers in which you have the `Administrator` permission of.

 ### Panic recovery